Sports photography lessons from Futsal

 Later that year, I joined the Futsal Tokyo group again for a game.
 The venue was Yoyogi Futsal Stadium, across the road from the NHK studios in Shibuya.
 With cloudless skies, it was a great day for sports photography.

 And that time, I got the bonus of shooting during the day!
 That made a huge difference.
 My Fujifilm XT-2 didn’t struggle at all.
 As we were shooting outdoors, white balance was easy, and shutter speeds were very high.
-Once I uploaded the pics to my computer, very few adjustments in Adobe Lightroom were needed.
+Once I uploaded the pics to my computer, few adjustments in Adobe Lightroom were needed.

 My day’s target was to apply lessons from my first time with futsal.
 Instead of standing, I sat down for the entire game and took my pictures.
 It made a difference.
 The players look much better in the frames.
 That was one lesson learned and will stay with me forever.